wordofwarning/wordofwarning.org/current/2014-hazard/ongoing/index.md

 **No more Page 3 | *Hidden Women Trail***
 No More Page 3 campaigners invite participants to take part in their *Hidden Woman trail*.
 Using blank newspaper and a set of clues, this will lead you from St Ann’s Square to The Penthouse NQ via a series of “hazardous” window displays, where you will collect hidden women to take to the final location.
  There, participants can collaborate and create a mass visual and sound installation of ideas, thoughts and hidden women.
-Discover more about the hidden women themselves and have a drink or two while discussing the findings of the day...
+Discover more about the hidden women themselves and have a drink or two while discussing the findings of the day.

 <http://nomorepage3.org> | [No more Page 3 facebook](http://www.facebook.com/groups/nmp3manchester) | [@NoMorePage3](http://twitter.com/NoMorePage3) + [@ThePenthouseNQ](http://twitter.com/ThePenthouseNQ)